alexhanachang/alexhanachang/README.md

 # About me

 Hello!
 My name is alex (she/they), and I am a senior at Northwestern University studying Critical Race & Ethnic Studies, Legal Studies, and Data Science.
-I will be graduating in June 2022, and I am currently seeking full-time Data Science job opportunities in the San Francisco Bay Area.
+I will be graduating in June 2022, and I am currently seeking data science job opportunities in the San Francisco Bay Area.

 *Currently located on the ancestral and unceded lands of the Anishinaabe (specifically the Bodéwadmiakiwen, Odawa, and Ojibwe) as well as the Ho-Chunk, Menominee, and Myaamia (Miami) nations.*

 # Skills
 ## Languages and data tools
 #### *Advanced in:*
-* R (ggplot2, shiny, tidymodels, tidyverse)
+* R (ggplot2, RStudio, shiny, tidymodels, tidyverse)
 * SQL (MySQL, SQLite)
 * Microsoft Excel
 * git